The following blog article was updated in January 2022.

 Whether you’re out for a neighborhood walk or spending the day somewhere public, encountering an unleashed dog can be scary.
-You don’t know whether the dog is potentially dangerous and will bite you.
+You don’t know if the dog is potentially dangerous and will bite you.
 Understandably, one question we get periodically is, What do I do if I was threatened by an unleashed dog?
 It’s important to try to remain calm.
 Unfortunately, some encounters will turn into an attack, leaving you with injuries.
 If you or someone you love sustained a dog bite from an unleashed dog, contact the skilled Washington dog attack lawyers at Brett McCandlis Brown & Conner PLLC.

 Reacting to an Unleashed Dog

 Dogs are territorial, which means if you enter somewhere they feel to be their territory, they may act aggressively.
 If you come across a dog that raises its fur, growls, barks, or bares its teeth, it’s essential to know how to react.
 Here are several tips to better prepare yourself should you encounter an unleashed dog.

 First and most important, you should continue to remain calm.
 That will help you think about your next moves and hopefully minimize the risk of being attacked.
 Your first instinct may be to run, but that’s a terrible idea.
 Avoid making eye contact with an aggressive dog.
 It would be best if you started to slowly back away but never turn your back toward the dog.

 As you back away, try to see if there’s an obstacle that you can put between you and the dog.
 Avoid yelling or making any sudden loud noises.
 Try to speak in a soothing voice.
 If you are yelling or using angry-sounding words, it can make the dog more aggressive.
 Do not attempt to approach or be aggressive yourself, as it may further provoke the dog.